Sport for kids

-- Applicants' primary place of residence must be in the City of Subiaco or the City of Nedlands.
+- Applicants' primary place of residence must be in the City of Subiaco.

 How to apply?

-- Application forms can be obtained from the cities of Subiaco and Nedlands' websites, administration centres, from a sport or recreation club or a referral agent.
+- Hardcopy application forms can be obtained from the city's administration centre, Lords Recreation Centre or from a registered sport or recreation club.

-- A photocopy of the Health Care Card or Pension Concession Card must be attached.
+- An electronic copy or photocopy of the applicant's Health Care Card or Pension Concession Card must be attached to all KidSport applications.

-Alternatively referral agents may assist in filling out the application, complete their section on the back and give it to the parent/guardian to sign.
-The parent/guardian must take the voucher to the sport or recreation club for processing when registering their children.
-The club will then invoice either the City of Subiaco or the City of Nedlands.
+- The parent/guardian must then take the voucher to the sport or recreation club for processing when registering their children.
+The club will then invoice the City of Subiaco.
 It’s that easy!

-For more information regarding KidSport go to the Department of Sport and Recreation website or contact the city's community development officer sport and recreation on 6229 6635.
+For more information regarding KidSport go to the Department of Sport and Recreation website or contact the city's Sport and Recreation Officer on 6229 6635.

 To be eligible, clubs need to be not-for-profit organisations and, if applicable, a member of their state sporting association.

-If your club is interested in signing up to be a registered KidSport club with Subiaco and Nedlands, please download and complete the registration form (PDF, 374KB).
+If your club is interested in signing up to be a registered KidSport club, please visit DSR's club information page.